ITK-Leantime/mcp-leantime/README.md

 - Get tickets assigned to specific users
 - Retrieve all registered Leantime users
 - Look up users by email address
+- Get a list of all projects in the system
 - Clean data formatting for easy consumption by AI assistants

 ## Requirements